 The Ticket to Fast Financial Independence

-The Adams Diversified Equity Fund (ADX), as members of my CEF Insider service know, holds large-cap US stocks, with a portfolio consisting of tech high-flyers like NVIDIA (NVDA), Microsoft (MSFT) and Apple (AAPL), as well as other strong performers, such as Bank of America (BAC), AbbVie (ABBV) and Visa (V).
+Consider the Adams Diversified Equity Fund (ADX), as members of my CEF Insider service know, holds large-cap US stocks, with a portfolio consisting of tech high-flyers like NVIDIA (NVDA), Microsoft (MSFT) and Apple (AAPL), as well as other strong performers, such as Bank of America (BAC), AbbVie (ABBV) and Visa (V).

-ADX Soars, Even Without Its Dividend Included
+ADX Gains, Even Without Its Dividend Included

 This price-growth-plus-high-income setup is the beauty of CEF investing, and I see it getting even better as AI supercharges productivity in the coming years.